Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Matcha tea on white background.

-While matcha has gained popularity in recent years, it is still considered an unusual type of tea due to its unique production process and distinctive flavor.
-Matcha tea is a powdered green tea that is made from shade-grown tea leaves that are ground into a fine powder.
-The leaves are shaded from sunlight before harvesting, which increases their chlorophyll content and gives matcha its vibrant green color.
-Matcha has a rich umami flavor with a slight bitterness and is traditionally prepared by whisking the powdered tea with hot water to create a frothy and creamy beverage.
-It is also used in cooking and baking, adding a unique flavor and color to various recipes.
+Matcha tea is a powdered green tea made from shade-grown tea leaves that are ground into a fine powder.
+The leaves are shaded from sunlight before harvesting.
+This increases their chlorophyll content and gives matcha the vibrant green color you see in the photo.
+Matcha has a pleasant umami flavor with just a slight bitterness and is traditionally prepared by whisking the powdered tea with hot water to create a frothy tea.
+It is also used in cooking and baking, adding a unique flavor and color to some recipes.

 Mate Tea